Byeong Hun An Betting Profile: The Sentry - PGA TOUR

 An's Best Finishes

-- An teed off in 30 tournaments last season, securing three finishes in the top five and collecting four top-10 finishes.
+- An played 30 tournaments last season, earning three top-five finishes and collecting four finishes in the top 10.

-- Last season An's best performance came when he shot -18 and finished second at the Wyndham Championship.
+- Last season An's best performance came at the Wyndham Championship.
+He shot -18 and finished second in that event.

-- An collected 1041 points last season, ranking 37th in the FedExCup standings.
+- An's 1041 points last season ranked him 37th in the FedExCup standings.

 An's Strokes Gained Rankings